 What is Seasonal Depression?

-The weeks between January and February, when there is less sunlight and people are often forced inside because of the cold weather, are generally the most difficult months for seasonal depression.
+The weeks between January and February, when there is less sunlight and people are forced inside because of the cold weather, are generally the most difficult months for seasonal depression.

 An estimated 5 percent of adults in the United States deal with seasonal depression.
 It is more common among women, but men are certainly affected as well.
-Though the condition can occur in people of any age, the typical onset is in people between the ages of 18 and 30 years old.

 As the American Psychiatric Association (APA) notes, seasonal depressive disorder “is more than just the winter blues.”